 Best Energy Efficient Improvements For Your Home

+What is the best way to save energy at home?
+Lowering your bills by doing some work yourself sounds pretty good!
 While some home projects require a professional, there are a few easy energy efficient changes one can make around the home that can yield some nice savings.
 One of the more common recommendations that nearly everyone can do is to change out light bulbs for models that use less power.
 Whether the choice is to go with an LED, CFL, or halogen incandescent, many households can save close to $100 per year on their energy bill just by making a simple change.

 Homeowners who are a little more project savvy might enjoy utilizing insulation to their advantage, and either replacing old material or putting it in for the first time in a home’s attic can make a big difference.
 This simple improvement will help to regulate a home’s temperature, and can sometimes save homeowners about $600 per year!